 Eligibility changed in early March when the Joint Committee on Vaccination and Immunisation altered course from the age-based approach adopted during the vaccine rollout so far.

-JCVI’s Covid-19 chair Professor Wei Shen Lim wrote to Matt Hancock on March 11 to give the Health Secretary the go ahead to offer vaccinations to people without a secure home in England.
+JCVI’s Covid-19 chair Professor Wei Shen Lim wrote to Matt Hancock on March 11 to give the then-Health Secretary the go ahead to offer vaccinations to people without a secure home in England.

 Professor Lim said: “Due to current restrictions, many thousands of people who experience rough sleeping have been accommodated in emergency accommodation.
 This provides a unique opportunity to in-reach vaccination to a population that is otherwise often unable to access basic healthcare.”